Why This Work Matters

 - Led by Rachel Hardeman, PhD, a team at Diversity Science is developing a set of online learning (e-learning) modules to assist hospitals in meeting the stipulations of California Senate Bill 464 that requires hospitals to train their maternity care staff about implicit bias.
 The modules will be developed with stakeholder input and will be available at no cost.
 (In process)

-- Diversity Uplifts is leading a pilot to support Black women / birthing people during the COVID-19 pandemic in several ways, including providing virtual doula care in five California counties (Alameda, Contra Costa, Los Angeles, Sacramento, and San Bernardino/Riverside [Inland Empire]) and establishing a statewide doula hotline.
+- Diversity Uplifts is leading an effort to support Black women / birthing people during the COVID-19 pandemic in several ways, including providing virtual doula care in five California counties (Alameda, Contra Costa, Los Angeles, Sacramento, and San Bernardino/Riverside [Inland Empire]) and establishing a statewide doula hotline.
 (In process)

 - The California Black Women’s Health Project is providing training and support to Black birth workers who are supporting Black mothers / birthing people during the COVID-19 pandemic, including training on maternal mental health, capacity building for providing care virtually, and virtual safe spaces to help address stress and burnout during the pandemic.
 (In process)